oracle-livelabs/analytics-ai/oci-artificial-intelligence/ai-vision-dls/ocw23/custom-model/custom-model.md

 Learn more about [AI Vision](https://www.oracle.com/artificial-intelligence/vision/) and [additional AI Services](https://www.oracle.com/artificial-intelligence/ai-services/) that support these tasks and learn about how the tools that are available today can enable you to streamline and optimize the processes that are required for your business.

-Apply your new knowledge to [your own industry](../workshops/freetier/index.html?lab=intro), and we hope to see you in future LiveLabs!
+Apply your new knowledge to [your own industry](../workshops/freetier/index.html?lab=intro), and we hope to see you in future Workshops!

-Don't forget to visit the **Cleanup** section below to deprovision the resources you provisioned during this LiveLab.
+Don't forget to visit the **Cleanup** section below to deprovision the resources you provisioned during this Workshop.

 [Proceed to the next section](#next).